BassOfLion/timelapseslider/README.md

 # timelapseslider
-A code that I have created to move a timelapse slider system.
+This is my very first Arduino project.
+The code that I have written controlls the motor that drags camera dolly on rails.
+This system is build for the timelapse usages.

+Code controlls the main motor, LED display and LEDs.